omarmhamza/tar-sync/README.md

 - Automatically creates tar archives from directory changes
 - Robust: Capable of handling concurrent changes without corrupting data

+## Use Cases
+- Backup Solution: Automatically create tar archives of critical data for regular backups.
+- Versioning and History: Maintain a history of changes made to a directory by creating tar archives.
+- Sharing and Distribution: Easily share snapshots of directories by packaging them into tar archives.

 ##  Example